alpas/alpasdev/src/main/resources/docs/logging.md

 - `console_log_config.xml`

 This config file is used when you are running Alpas console commands.
-To reduce clutter, only the errors are logged to *stdout*, everything else is ignored.
-You can configure it according to your needs, of course!
+To reduce clutter, only the errors are logged to *stdout*.
+Everything else is ignored.
+You can configure it according to your needs.

 </div>